AndersenNgai/Text-Replacer/README.md

 -b  Optional.
 Takes 1 argument (buffer size)
-    Example: If "think" is being read and the buffer size is 3, The first word read will be "thi" and "nk" is a separate word
+    Example: If "think" is being read and the buffer size is 3, The first word read will be "thi" and "nk" is the next word

 If only -i and -o are defined, the input file is copied into the output file.
 If only -i, -o and -l are defined, only the given lines will be copied.